Ariel-McCarthy/InteractiveGalaxy/README.md

 - Click **q** to view upward and **e** to view downward.
 - **w a s d** and the **spacebar** do some cool things, too.

 But, I don't want to spoil everything, so I'll leave you to it.
-Simply run the .sln file to test drive!
+Simply download the project and run the .sln file to test drive!